Er1ckD1az/TumorHighlightingUsingSegmentation/README.md

 # 🧠 MRI Tumor Segmentation & Visualization

 An automated medical imaging analysis tool that uses computer vision techniques to detect, segment, and visualize brain tumors from MRI scans.
 The system processes NIfTI format brain MRI data and generates tumor analysis reports with multi-view visualizations.
+This project was developed as part of my exploration into medical imaging and neuroscience, as instead of using simple computer vision techniques, I planned to use a custom built segmentation model.
+You can find the culmination of said work in my other project: (see [Metis DICOM viewer?](https://github.com/Er1ckD1az/Metis_DICOM_Viewer))

 ## 🔬 How Does It Work?